 Navigating the London Transport system isn’t always easy for beginners, but the official Transport for London app will give you a good head start.
 It will also help you find the nearest toilets.

 The best app for London buses, trams and trains can keep you updated regarding overground and DLR (Docklands Light Railway) trains, and the route planner can also be used to plan cycling and walking routes.

-A great feature of the best London tube app is the step-free map, which is ideal for anyone using a wheelchair, buggy or mobility scooter.
-You can switch to this step-free option at any time while using it.
+A great feature of the best London tube app is the step-free tube map, which is ideal for anyone using a wheelchair, buggy or mobility scooter.
+You can switch to the step-free option at any time while using it.

 Popular across the whole of Europe, the Trainline app works just as well for coach travel as it does for rail.

 Once you’ve downloaded the app, it’s simple to compare fares, find discounts and book your travel all in one place.

 The Trainline app also shows live information, and can also help you skip the queues and locate a carriage with vacant seats.

 Planning to travel the UK by train?
 Our Essential Guide to UK Train Travel contains everything you need to know to plan your rail adventure including 12 done-for-you itineraries plus practical tips, information and resources to remove the stress from planning your trip.

 Savvy Brits have trusted National Rail Enquiries for decades to get them from A to B, and this useful public transport app also gives you the latest train info for the London Underground.

 The free app will allow you to plan rail journeys, see timetables, track trains and even save frequent journey or station details.